Ascot: over 300 years of racing history

 1936 George V died and was succeeded by his eldest son, who became Edward VIII.
 The new King was a keen follower of horseracing but he never attended the Royal Meeting as reigning monarch.
 By the end of the year Edward VIII had abdicated in order to marry Wallis Simpson.

 1937 George VI and Queen Elizabeth attend their ﬁrst Ascot race meeting.

-1940 Racing at Ascot was cancelled and the racecourse was commandeered by the army, the Grandstand providing accommodation for gunners of the Royal Artillery.
+1940 Racing at Ascot was cancelled and the racecourse was commandeered by the army, with the Grandstand providing accommodation for gunners of the Royal Artillery.

 May 1943 Racing at Ascot resumed, with an eight-race card.